jaeyeol816/Dynamic-NGPs/README.md

 Fill out the `train_config.json` file to give information such as location of the yuv files and iteration time.<br>
 The term `train_id` means a "training experiment".
 The multiple "rendering experiment" can be done with one training experiment
-- `train_id`: Any name can be set to represent specific traininig experiment.
+- `train_exp_id`: Any name can be set to represent specific traininig experiment.
 - `path_of_dir_containing_only_texture_yuv`: The path of Folder that contains bunch of yuv files.
 	- WARNING: depth file should NOT be in this directory.
 	- WARNING: The file name should **contain string that show view info as `v2_` or `v02_`**.
 Then the software will automatically detect your view number.